alphagov/govuk-developer-docs/source/manual/transition-a-site.html.md

 Some common examples of non-significant parameters:

 -   pagination
--   Analytics
+-   analytics
 -   search queries

-### 4) Adding the old URLs as mappings
+### 4) Add the old URLs as mappings

-Ideally, any significant querystring parameters should be identified and added to the site before adding the mappings.
+Ideally, any significant query string parameters should be identified and added to the site before adding the mappings.
 This is because URLs are canonicalised and then deduplicated before being saved and part of canonicalisation is to remove non-significant parameters.
-However, significant querystring parameters can be added later; after they have been imported adding old URLs which include the parameters will be canonicalised using the new list of significant parameters.
-There is a slight gotcha that mappings created under the previous list won't be removed and in some (complicated) situations won't be used by Bouncer.
+However, significant query string parameters can be added later; after they have been imported adding old URLs which include the parameters will be canonicalised using the new list of significant parameters.
+Note that mappings created under the previous list won't be removed and in some (complicated) situations won't be used by Bouncer.

-To add/edit mappings, you will need the "GDS Editor" permission in GOV.UK Signon for the Transition app.
+To add or edit mappings, you will need the "GDS Editor" permission in GOV.UK Signon for the Transition app.
 This lets you edit any site, rather than just ones belonging to your organisation.
 You can then go the [transition app](https://transition.publishing.service.gov.uk), find